nathan-lochala/SF/readme.md

 Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).

 ### License
-The SIF Portal is the sole-property of Shenzhen International Fellowship and it's developer, Nathan Lochala.
+Unless otherwise indicated, all intellectual property rights, including the copyrights, designs, trade marks, logos, software and all proprietary data as well as any business, marketing, technical or other information in the material contained in this Web Site (SIF Portal) (including, without limitation, photographs and graphical images) constitute and remain the sole property of Shenzhen International Fellowship.

-©Copyright 2015 SIF | Nathan Lochala
+Copyright ©2015 SIF | Nathan Lochala

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)